 Some long-blooming verbenas re-seed very well.

-Verbena may be propagated by seeds or cuttings.
+Propagate Verbena from seeds or cuttings.

 - Dead verbena flowers will leave behind a brown seed pod.

 - Wait for it to dry out, then rub it to release the verbena seed.

 - In the spring, spread out all your seeds over moist soil and leave them uncovered.

 - Over time, they will start to germinate on their own.

 To Propagate from Cuttings: